A talk organized by Francesco Urbano Ragazzi

-A meeting with International experts to discuss about new geographies of Contemporary Art.
-It will take place at the ateliers of the Bevilacqua La Masa Foundation on the Giudecca Island, during the last day of preview of the Venice Biennale.
+A meeting with International experts to discuss the new geographies of Contemporary Art.
+It will take place at the ateliers of the Bevilacqua La Masa Foundation on the Giudecca Island, during the last day of the preview of the Venice Biennale.

 Watch out though!
 The South is not going to be analyzed as a summit of territories located in a specific part of the map, but rather as a stance, a concept, a rhythm, a choice, an ideal.
 And if the conversation is going to touch the usual stereotypes, it will be in order to prove their inventive strength, the power of imagination which still can raise from them.